What Does it Take to Be a Radio Mechanic?

 The states with the most job growth for Radio Mechanic are Nevada, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Radio Mechanic
+Salary for a Radio Mechanic

 Radio Mechanics who work in Pennsylvania, Alaska, or Tennessee, make the highest salaries.